 Stage ONE Evacuation: All students and staff are evacuated from buildings and stationed at a safe location on campus.
+Location: [PUT LOCATION HERE]

-Location: Softball field on the east side of the campus.
+Softball field on the east side of the campus.

 Stage TWO Relocation: At the direction of the Principal or Designee, all students and staff are relocated to a determined location off campus at time of event.
-Coordinate with transportation department and Police and Fire Department.
-(Examples: Gas leak, fallen aircraft, flood, etc.)
+Below are the two/three locations approved by Yuba County Sheriff's Department and MJUSD Transportation: